matyalatte/tuw/examples/comp_options/placeholder/README.md

-# Placeholder
+# Placeholders

 `placeholder` is an optional key for path pickers and text boxes.
-It will show a message when the text box is empty.
+It displays a message when the text box is empty.

 ![Placeholder](https://github.com/matyalatte/tuw/assets/69258547/760a7df6-babf-4479-a7bc-059249e2cedb)